flexseth/bioboxfinal/README.md

 ************************************
 ### Features and or Bugs /// TODO
-- If user doesn't have a Gravatar, currently no fallback
-- if user doesn't have a bio, currently no fallback
+⚠️ If user doesn't have a Gravatar, currently no fallback.
+Should fallback to uploaded profile pic or default ⚠️ Nothing displayed if user hasn't set their bio/description ⚠️ Name might display username if a preferred name hasn't been set
-- if there is no username, currently no fallback

 ### TODO
-- Toggle controls
+⬜️  Toggle controls
-- Dynamically display user profile info
+⬜️  Dynamically display user profile info - `useEffect()`?
 - Test
 - Full install instructions
-- Build package and deploy as plugin - what's the best practice here?
+- Build package and deploy as plugin

 ### Submission
 - Package plugin as a zip and submit to Amy's email